zakcarnage/ygo-code-net-deck-public/README.md

 The approach is deeply simplistic, but results were very promising, so I've kept it straightforward for ease of explanation.

+Some combinations of cards won't be included in the training sample.
+For example, it is very unlikely that any player will have 3 copies of Cyber Angel Idaten in their deck, so will rarely draw multiples.
+However, if there are hands featuring 1 copy with an improved win-rate compared to those with 0 copies, the model may select a high number of Idaten to better the chances of drawing it.

 # Deck Optimising
 This stage generates random decks based on the originally selected cards.<br>
-The minimum is set as 1 for engine requirements and 0 otherwise.<br>
+The minimum card count is set as 1 for engine requirements and 0 otherwise.<br>
 The maximum is based on the latest ban list information as retrieved from the ygoprodeck api.<br>
 One thousand hands are randomly generated for the deck.<br>
 The classifier from the Model Training stage is used to find a 'probability' of winning with each hand.<br>